 - Medigap Part B (copayment or coinsurance)

 - Available but limited foreign care and emergency treatments

 Medicare Supplement Plan F

 Medicare Supplement Plan F, like Plan G, is part of the ten main supplemental plans Medigap offers.
 However, Plan F was discontinued on January 1st, 2020.
 Therefore, only seniors born before 1955 are eligible for this policy.
 Plan F distinguishes itself from other plans by covering the remaining expenses from Original Medicare, but not paying in full.
-Furthermore, the services provided by Plan F are identical to those offered under Plan G.
+Furthermore, the services Plan F provides are identical to those under Plan G.